 Palm Sunday in San Miguel de Allende

-Today also happened to be a cherished holiday by Orthodox Christianity, which usually falls within the Easter celebration time.
-This day in Gerogian language is called ხარება, in Russian language it is called – Благовещения.
-In English it is referred as Annunciation.
+Today also happens to be a cherished holiday by Orthodox Christianity, which usually falls within the Easter celebration time.
+This day in the Georgian language is called ხარება, in the Russian language, it is called – Благовещения.
+In English, it is referred to as Annunciation.
 The day when Mother Mary received good news that she had conceived Jesses Christ.

-Back to this post, which I am posting late, but the day of big holiday for Catholic population – Good Friday and Orthodox population – the day of Annunciation.
+Back to this post, which I am posting late, but the day of a big holiday for the Catholic population – Good Friday and the Orthodox population – the day of Annunciation.

-Thousands and thousands of residents and tourist participated in last Sunday of celebration.
-This is a day when Jesucristo arrives to Jerusalem on his donkey.
+Thousands and thousands of residents and tourists participated in last Sunday’s celebration.
+This is the day when Jesucristo arrives in Jerusalem on his donkey.
 As Jesucristo was entering Jerusalem people were greeting him with Palm leaves.
-Nowadays participants in these day processions carry palm leaves, palm crest which symbolically connects them to the original day of Jesus Christ entering Jerusalem.
-They walk behind a statue of the Christ sitting on the donkey.
-Statue is representation of hope, renewal and faith and a blessed future.
+Nowadays participants in these day processions carry palm leaves, and palm crests which symbolically connect them to the original day of Jesus Christ entering Jerusalem.
+They walk behind a statue of Christ sitting on a donkey.
+The statue is a representation of hope, renewal of faith, and a blessed future.

-All day long there are prayers, songs, dances all around San Miguel de Allende.
+All day long there are prayers, songs, and dances all around San Miguel de Allende.

 Photos below represent this day in San Miguel de Allende.
 Old and young, kids and teens, all participating walking together, all celebrating.
 Teen’s choir singing the story of the Christ.

-As faithful procession was carrying statue of the Christ, at the same time another group of people enjoying celebration in Centro, where people were just walking, singing and dancing on the streets.
+As a faithful procession was carrying a statue of Christ, at the same time another group of people enjoyed a celebration in Centro, where people were just walking, singing and dancing on the streets.

 Ken and I, we also participated in this day.
-I got palm crest, we walked procession, and we even had a glass on wine in little wine bar, just around the corner from the main Cathedral.
+I got to Palm Crest, we walked the procession, and we even had a glass of wine in the little wine bar, just around the corner from the main Cathedral.

-In any rate, I am glad it felt so good here.
-Celebrations continues and I will have more to post later today and/or tomorrow.
+At any rate, I am glad it felt so good here.
+Celebrations continue and I will have more to post later today and/or tomorrow.

 For the ones who do not know Orthodox Church celebrates Easter one week late.
-Easter here in San Miguel is April 9, and in Orthodox Christianity countries – Georgia being one of those Easter is April 16.
+Easter here in San Miguel is April 9, and in Orthodox Christian countries – Georgia is one of those Easter is April 16.

 Those below are my palm leave crosses standing tall in our apartment.